How to Upgrade to VMware vCenter 7 and vSAN 7

 Native file services such as NFS v.3.1 and 4.1 are available for vSAN after upgrading to VMware vSAN 7.

-This blog post has covered how to upgrade VMware vCenter and VMware vSAN.
 The upgrade to vCenter 7 is not a difficult operation, but it requires attention and time.
 The upgrade process consists of two stages.
 During stage 1, a new instance of vCenter Server Appliance 7.0 is deployed on an ESXi host.
 During stage 2, configuration is transferred from vCenter 6 to vCenter 7.
 Then vCenter 6.x is disconnected.
 A VMware vSAN upgrade can be performed after upgrading vCenter and all ESXi hosts in a vSAN cluster to version 7.0.
 If upgrade is successful, you get the advantages of using vSphere 7.